 There are no adequate data from the use of oxybutynin in pregnant women.
 Animal studies are insufficient with respect to effects on pregnancy, embryonal/foetal development, parturition or postnatal development (see Section 5.3).
 The potential risk for humans is unknown.
 Oxybutynin should not be used during pregnancy unless clearly necessary.

 When oxybutynin is used during lactation, a small amount is excreted in mother's milk.
-Use of oxybutynin is therefore not recommended.
+Use of oxybutynin during breast feeding is therefore not recommended.

 4.7 Effects on ability to drive and use machines